captnwalker/rant-and-rave/README.md

 ## Purpose of this App

->Scream into the abyss. *"Rant and Rave"* is an exercise in building a MVC framework from scratch.
+>Scream into the digital abyss. *"Rant and Rave"* is an exercise in building a MVC framework from scratch.

 ### Table of Contents